tq-systems/meta-tq/meta-tq/doc/README.TQMa6ULx.md

   device tree before loding the OS may fail with U-Boot from older BSP versions.
   Device tree path names were changed in CPU device tree fragment to conform the device tree specification.
-- Writing to FAT filesystems may cause warnings and errors in U-Boot based on v2016.03.
+* Writing to FAT filesystems may cause warnings and errors in U-Boot based on v2016.03.
 * UBI / UBIFS images are enabled by default when using `DISTRO=spaetzle[-nxp]`.
   The generated rootfs size must not exceed the size defined by `UBI_LEB_SIZE` and `UBI_MAX_LEB_COUNT` on machine level.

-## Artifacts
+## Build Artifacts

 Artifacs can be found at the usual locations for bitbake:
 `${TMPDIR}/deploy/images/${MACHINE}`